AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

     [87663 rows x 3 columns]

+We have a few missing weather measurements across the time period.
+We’ll interpolate them with a simple method.

 ``` python
 # Interpolate missing values in Ottawa, Toronto, Vancouver
 df = df.groupby("LOCATION", group_keys = False).apply(
   lambda g: g.interpolate(method = "time"))
 df = df.reset_index()
 ```

+The daily mean temperature and total precipitation values will be our weather variables.
+To predict the city of a sequence of weather measurements, we’ll need to compare these variables with the dates they were observed in.

+- To this end, we’ll extract month, week of year and day of year features from our date column.

+- We’ll use cyclical encoding to transform these categorical variables into numeric, while reflecting their cyclical nature to the algorithms we’ll use.
+This creates a pair of sine and cosine values for each time variable, resulting in a total of 8 variables per location.

 ``` python
 # Add cyclic terms for month, week of year and day of year